 Like the stereotypical advice to avoid swimming soon after eating, some new parents may hear that they should allow time after feeding before bathing their baby.
+I know I wondered how long after feeding should I bathe baby.
 Do you really need to wait before bathing your baby?
 And how long should you wait?

 Read on to learn more about incorporating bath time into your nightly routine, when to bathe before feeding, when to bathe after feeding, and tips for a successful bath after a meal.

 Some parents choose to give their baby a bath every evening as part of a nightly bedtime routine.
-Others prefer to bathe their little ones during the day or whenever they get dirty.
+Others prefer to bathe their little ones during the day if they have spare time or whenever they get dirty (like when a blowout happens).

 The best routine for your baby will depend on what works best for your family and which schedule incorporates your little one’s bedtime preferences.
 For example, if your baby can only fall asleep while nursing, then the bath will have to come first.

-Another consideration is that if your little one suffers from colic, reflux, or other feeding issues, it may not make sense to bathe them after eating, as they may need extra time to allow their stomach to settle.
+Another consideration is that if your little one suffers from reflux or other feeding issues, it may not make sense to bathe them after eating, as they may need extra time to allow their stomach to settle.

 Some newborns also need to be burped extensively after each feeding, which would make a post-meal bath more cumbersome.
 For these babies, getting bath time out of the way before an evening feeding session makes more sense.
 This is also the case for babies who have trouble settling and prefer to nurse or suckle a bottle to fall asleep.